How to Get Sponsors for an Event A Fundraiser’s Guide

 With the vast majority of corporate respondents recognizing sponsorships as valuable for their business, nonprofits have a strong case for presenting sponsorships as win-win opportunities.
 Highlighting measurable benefits like brand visibility, audience engagement, and alignment with social impact goals can help secure corporate partnerships, too!

-Roughly 4 in 10 survey respondents who do not invest in sponsorships say their lack of doing so is driven by inadequate budgets and/or personnel.
-Meanwhile, an additional 40% opted out due to insubstantial previous sponsorship results.
+Roughly 4 in 10 corporate survey respondents who do not invest in sponsorships say their lack of doing so is driven by inadequate budgets and/or personnel.
+Meanwhile, an additional 40% opted out of sponsorship investments due to insubstantial previous sponsorship results.

 Key Takeaway 🔑